How to help your Customers Pick the Right Size and Reduce Order Returns – Ecommerce Size Guide

 As a seller, your job is not only to help them select the right measurement but also know their measurement accurately.
 Like many people find it hard to read maps, be assured that some of your customers will find it hard to interpret a size chart, and thus will pick the wrong size even after checking the size chart.
 Help them by supporting the size chart with size guide, and illustrate which sizes will fit them better.
 Furthermore, if you offer more than one apparel type, offer a separate guide for each product.

-For example, you might want to have different guides for shoes and shirts.
+For example, you might want to have different size guides for shoes and shirts.
 Sounds obvious?
-Go and check size guides in some of the lesser known brands you know.
-You will know that most of these brands only have a size cart, not a size guide.
+Go and check size guides in some of the lesser known fashion brands you know.
+You will know that most of these fashion brands only have a size cart, not a size guide.

 OPTIMIZE YOUR PRODUCT DESCRIPTIONS